IAD Comprehensive

 Our Approach to IxD

-Following the definition listed above, the goal of this degree is to teach students the necessary critical thinking skills to be engaged citizens of the world as well as effective interaction designers.
+Following the definition listed above, the goal is to teach students the necessary critical thinking skills to be engaged citizens of the world as well as effective interaction designers.
 To do this, we focus on:

-In IAD, we teach Goal-Directed Design as an effective way to learn all the things a student might encounter in a career (kickoff meetings, stakeholder interviews, user observation & interviews, synthesizing research, prototyping, iterating, usability testing, etc).
+In IAD, we teach an interaction design method called Goal-Directed Design because it is gives interaction designers-in-training experience in a range of skills a student might need in a career.
 Additionally, we teach Lean UX as a way to diversify the methodological toolkits of students.

-The minimum goal of the degree is to create students who are competent across all areas of interaction design and excel in either building prototypes or user research.
-Put another way, students might excel at user research but feel less comfortable using a prototyping tool like Figma, or vice versa.
-Ideally, students will strive to excel at both.
-However, no matter where they excel, they always work on their ability to be a good teammate (almost all interaction design is done on teams) and how to explain their work to clients.
+The minimum goal of the degree is to create students who are competent across all areas of interaction design and excel at one of the following: user research, synthesizing research, or UI design.
+(Learn more about skill sets in Career Prep.)
+Ideally, students will strive to excel in all areas.
+However, no matter where students excel, they always work on their ability to be a good teammate and how to explain their work to others.

 Our Classes